Ringelmann effect: Empirical support

 Subsequent research has aided the further development of the Ringelmann effect theory.
 Most notably, Ingham, Levinger, Graves, and Peckham (1974) discovered that group members continue to exhibit reductions in rope-pulling force even after being placed in pseudo-groups (i.e., groups composed of confederates and one, true participant).
 In their study, Ingham et al. (1974) directed confederates to pretend to pull on a rope by faking exertion, suggesting to the real participant that all members were working together.
 What proves of interest here is that because there was virtually no coordination between the participant and the confederates (they were not physically taking part in the actions), poor communication cannot account for the decrease in effort.
 Therefore, Ingham et al. (1974) support the assertion that motivational losses largely determine an individual’s decline in performance when acting as a member of a group.

 In addition, research has shown that participants who have previous experience in a team sport may not show the Ringelmann effect.

+Anti-Ringelmann effect in ant examples

+There have been several apparent counter examples to the Ringelmann effect coming from the ants.
+Early studies of this anti-Ringelmann effect in Eciton burchellii, a species of New World army ants, referred to the phenomenon as "superefficiency."
+In that case, army ant teams could cooperatively transport loads so large that if they were cut into equally sized pieces to distribute to individuals, the individuals could not carry them.
+More recently Weaver ants (Oecophylla smaragdina) were also shown to demonstrate such superefficiency but in the different context of teams collectively forming pulling chains.
+Ants taking part in these chains divide into active pullers and passive resisters that let them work as a team "force ratchet".
+The active pullers generate a pulling force that then get stored in chains of passive resisters.
+This lets them exploit the frictional strength of weaver ant attachment organs.
+The effect of this is to double average force of each individual ant so that larger groups can exert greater strength than their individual efforts.